sql-machine-learning/elasticdl/doc/parameter_server.md

 Since worker is stateless, we do not have to support failover for worker.

 However, pserver is stateful, which stores parameter shards.
-We will save checkpoint periodially to a distributed file system.
-If we meets occasional machine breakdown, the only thing to do is to setup a new pserver pod, and load corresponding parameter shard from checkpoint.
+We must be careful when handling pserver.

+To solve machines breakdown problem, we make replication for each pserver pod.
+The parameter sharding will be stored at one pserver pod, and also the neighbour pserver pods.
+The replication number is exposed to users to set, from 0 to 2.

+So, if one pserver pod is breakdown, we could keep providing kvstore service without suspension.
+At the same time, the master will find another place to start a new pserver pod to recover to the original state.

 In addition, if there is no big embedding table in the model, which means a worker holds whole parameters, the pserver could also recover from a worker.

+Besides, we will save checkpoint periodially to a distributed file system.
+If we meets occasional many machines breakdown, the only thing to do is to setup a new job, and load corresponding parameter shards from the checkpoint.

+Since pserver pods has relative higher priority than worker pods, worker pods of one lower priority job will be killed first to satisfy another job.
+If we kill all worker pods of one job, then the pserver pods of this job will also be idle.
+There is no load on CPU and network bandwidth, the pserver pods only occupy some memory.
+So, we do not need to kill pserver pods further.

-We should avoid changing pserver numbers, since it will bring lots of other work.
+We should avoid changing pserver numbers in general, since it will bring lots of other work.
 If this assumption is valid, the second scenario would be skipped.

 ## Deployment